 Chaste Tree Berry is able to restore inadequate progesterone levels by optimizing the luteal phase, or the second half of the menstrual cycle.
 Since Chaste Tree Berry does not contain any hormones it has a more supportive and non-direct action on the body.
 David Hoffman, a well-known herbalist, says “Vitex will always enable what is appropriate to occur.”

-It is very important to understand that Chaste Tree Berry works behind the scenes to gently restore balance and because of this it can take from one to seven months to be completely effective.
+It is very important to understand that the health benefits of Chaste Tree Berry work behind the scene to gently restore balance.
+Because of this it can take up to seven months to experience full benefits.
 Although, some symptoms may be relieved within a month of use, patience is the key.
-As with all herbs, Chaste Tree Berry works best when it is combined with a healthy lifestyle that incorporates pure water, healthy organic foods, removal of environmental toxins, adequate sunshine and gentle exercise
+As with all herbs, Chaste Tree Berry works best when it is combined with a healthy lifestyle that incorporates pure water, healthy organic foods, removal of environmental toxins, adequate sunshine and gentle exercise.

 Many believe the ability of Chaste Tree Berry to increase progesterone levels explains the positive results witnessed by herbalists and midwives who use it to help prevent recurrent miscarriages in women.
 No human studies or clinical trials have been performed that would support this, only traditional usage.